sendgrid/docs/source/User_Guide/Settings/Sender_authentication/How_to_set_up_reverse_dns.md

 Now your dedicated sending IP is associated with your domain.
 You only need to update your reverse DNS if you add additional dedicated IPs to your account.

-{% anchor h3 %}
+{% anchor h2 %}
 Reverse DNS for a subuser
 {% endanchor %}

 Only a parent account can set up reverse DNS for an IP address.
 For a subuser account to have an IP that has reverse DNS set up, the parent account needs to buy the IP, set up reverse DNS and then [assign the IP to the subuser]({{root_url}}/User_Guide/Settings/dedicated_ip_addresses.html#-Assigning-a-Dedicated-IP-address-to-a-subuser).

 {% anchor h2 %}
-What do I do if I have more than 10 IPs
+What do I do if I have more than 10 IPs?
 {% endanchor %}

-There is a character limit in SPF records that means that if you have more than 10 IP addresses, they will not fit in the record.
+There is a character limit in SPF (sender policy framework) records that means that if you have more than 10 IP addresses, they will not fit in the record.
 When this is true, we will provide you with the generic SendGrid SPF record which includes all IPs at SendGrid, not just yours.
 If you would like to secure your SPF record only to include your IPs, you can chain multiple SPF records together manually.
 For more information see Open SPF’s website.

 {% anchor h2 %}
 Additional resources